Post-COVID Condition/ Post-COVID-vaccination syndrome

 This case report describes a fully vaccinated woman positive for a non-Omicron variant of SARS-CoV-2 who experienced a spontaneous internal carotid dissection.
 A dissection was treated successfully with a flow-diverter stent.

-The mRNA-1273 and BNT162b2 COVID-19 vaccines induce different cardiotoxic effects and dysfunction in isolated cardiomyocytes
+The mRNA-1273 and BNT162b2 COVID-19 vaccines induce different cardiotoxic effects and dysfunction in isolated rat left ventricular cardiomyocytes

 This study showed for the first time that mRNA-1273 and BNT162b2 COVID-19 vaccines induced cardiotoxic effects with disturbances of normal contractile function in rat cardiomyocytes.
 The effects of vaccines differed fundamentally in their pathophysiological mechanisms.